 - After a brief discussion you can use the giraffe paragraph provided in our resources to give your students some practice differentiating between the two.
 This paragraph contains both opinions and facts.

-- Discuss both sides individually and how they are different from each other.
+- Discuss both sides and how they are different from each other.

-- A black & white copy of this giraffe paragraph has also been provided if this will be a review for your class.
+- A black & white copy of this giraffe paragraph has also been provided.
 You can have them work in pairs or groups to distinguish between the facts and opinions.